COSMAC Elf

-The COSMAC Elf was an RCA 1802 microprocessor-based computer described in a series of construction articles in Popular Electronics magazine in 1976 and 1977.
-Through the back pages of electronics magazines, both Netronics and Quest Electronics offered low-priced, enhanced kits that were based on this design.
-The system was a very early single-board personal computer.
-It was operated without built-in ROMs and programs were entered directly with help of the CPU integrated DMA using 8 toggle switches and an Input push button.
-An updated version was later sold in kit form, the COSMAC VIP.
+The COSMAC Elf is an early single-board personal computer based on the RCA 1802 microprocessor.
+It was originally described in a series of construction articles in Popular Electronics magazine in 1976 and 1977.
+The system operated without read-only memory (ROM) chips—programs were entered directly into RAM memory using the 1802's integrated direct memory access (DMA), 8 toggle switches, and an Input push button.
+An updated commercial version called the COSMAC VIP was later sold in kit form.